Ramesses II

 Ramesses charges against the Hittite fortress of Dapur

-It is estimated that he scaled the size of the Egyptian army to hundreds of thousands of men, showing a level of conscription that was perhaps not seen before in recorded history.
-He also split the Egyptian armed forces into four segments named and symbolized by distinct Gods: Amun, Re, Ptah, and Set.
+It is estimated that he expanded the Egyptian army to hundreds of thousands of men—demonstrating a level of conscription perhaps never seen before in recorded history.
+He also divided the Egyptian armed forces into four segments, each named after and symbolized by a distinct God: Amun, Re, Ptah, and Set.

-Each division was a self-contained combined or mixed arms unit of roughly 5,000–9,000 soldiers (including infantry, chariotry, and archers), giving the army flexibility in battle, showing that the great ruler had strong intuition in military matters and wished to make the military agile, flexible and able to respond to threats with swiftness.
+Each division was a self-contained combined-arms unit of roughly 5,000–9,000 soldiers (including infantry, chariots, and archers), giving the army flexibility in battle.
+This demonstrated the great ruler’s military intuition and his desire to make the military agile, responsive, and capable of swift deployment.

-Ramesses also conscripted foreign mercenaries as an additional set of auxiliaries, but this met with some limited success and often exasperated him.
+Ramesses also conscripted foreign mercenaries as additional auxiliaries, but this met with limited success and often frustrated him.

 BATTLE OF KADESH

-In 1276 BCE, Ramesses took part of this gigantic force under the aegis of Amun to the outer city walls of Kadesh, near which he set up a camp.
-The Ra, Set and Ptah divisions remained behind tailing this force.
-The intelligence he had gathered turned out to be faulty: two Hittite prisoners confessed that the King Muwatalli had set up camp nearby to the northeast and was preparing for battle, having a large army consisting of fearsome chariot units.
+In 1276 BCE, Ramesses took part of this massive force under the aegis of Amun to the outer city walls of Kadesh, where he set up camp.
+The Ra, Set, and Ptah divisions remained behind, trailing this force.
+Unfortunately, the intelligence he had gathered turned out to be faulty: two Hittite prisoners confessed that King Muwatalli had set up camp nearby to the northeast and was preparing for battle, with a large army composed of fearsome chariot units.

-Some of the chariots came to meet the division of Ra, which fought bravely but suffered catastrophic losses.
-Emboldened by this, the Hittite army went north to attack Ramesses camp and the division of Amun directly.
-In a desperate situation, Ramesses had to think quickly.
+Some of these chariots encountered the division of Ra, which fought bravely but suffered catastrophic losses.
+Emboldened by this, the Hittite army moved north to attack Ramesses’ camp and the Amun division directly.
+In a desperate situation, Ramesses had to act swiftly.

-He bravely rallied, organized and deployed his army to its fullest might, using the structural problems the chariots had in traversing the camp to cause problems and to use his archers to pick off the enemy to their fullest extent.
-Rallying the lighter Egyptian chariots, he encircled the Hittites to annihilate that segment of their army and fearlessly gave chase to them.
+He bravely rallied, organized, and deployed his forces to their fullest, using the structural difficulties the chariots had in navigating the camp to his advantage, and deploying archers to maximum effect.
+Rallying the lighter Egyptian chariots, he encircled the Hittites and annihilated that segment of their army, then fearlessly pursued them.

-King Muwatalli, watching from a distance and a fearsome enemy, chose to send more reinforcements, who were subjected to an extremely difficult battle without their commander yet stood their ground.
-Reinforcements from the loyal Amuru kingdom came to encircle and surround the Hittites once more, with Ramesses coming from the south to charge at the new influx of soldiers, changing the direction of the battle.
+King Muwatalli, watching from a distance, sent reinforcements—who, without their commander, engaged in an extremely difficult battle yet stood their ground.
+Loyal forces from the Amurru kingdom arrived to help encircle the Hittites once more, while Ramesses charged from the south to meet the new influx of soldiers, turning the tide of battle.

-Ramesses never forgot this battle and attributed the survival of both himself and most of his divisions to the divine favor of Amun.
-Inscriptions show his great bravery:
+Ramesses never forgot this confrontation and attributed the survival of himself and most of his divisions to the divine favor of Amun.
+Inscriptions celebrate his bravery:

-The Pharaoh was surrounded by two thousand five hundred chariots, and his retreat was cut off by the warriors of the "perverse" Khati and of the other nations who accompanied them -- the peoples of Arvad, Mysia, and Pedasos; each of their chariots contained three men, and the ranks were so serried that they formed but one dense mass.
+The Pharaoh was surrounded by two thousand five hundred chariots, and his retreat was cut off by the warriors of the "perverse" Khati and of the other nations who accompanied them—the peoples of Arvad, Mysia, and Pedasos.
+Each of their chariots contained three men, and the ranks were so tightly packed that they formed but one dense mass.

 NUBIAN CAMPAIGN

-Meanwhile, inbetween dealing with the Hittites, Ramesses turned his attention to the South.
-The two hundred year long acquisition of Nubia by Egypt looked threatened by southern tribes and various groups.
-Nubia was historically restless, and local rulers frequently sought independence from Egyptian control, especially during periods of internal Egyptian weakness or transition.
+Meanwhile, in between dealing with the Hittites, Ramesses turned his attention to the South.
+The two-hundred-year-long acquisition of Nubia by Egypt was threatened by southern tribes and various groups.
+Nubia was historically restless, and local rulers frequently sought independence from Egyptian control, especially during periods of internal weakness or transition.
 In particular, the chieftains of the Wawat region proved troublesome.

-Dominance over Nubia, however, meant access to critical routes of trade, alongside sources of gold and the mining operations associated with this, ebony, ivory, cattle, and workers, which were resources critical to Egypt’s wealth and prestige.
+Dominance over Nubia, however, meant access to critical trade routes, as well as sources of gold and the associated mining operations, ebony, ivory, cattle, and laborers—resources critical to Egypt’s wealth and prestige.

-At the Battle of Beit el-Wali, Ramesses used Egyptian archers to their fullest extent to attempt to shatter the more rudimentary methods of the rebels.
+At the Battle of Beit el-Wali, Ramesses used Egyptian archers to their fullest extent to shatter the rudimentary methods of the rebels.
 He also deployed his light chariots to great effect in the flatlands of the south.

 The lands of Kush are pinioned…"2